nicolabertazzo/angus/README.md

 ##### `replaceWithSvnVersion` (optional)
 If present, the value of this properties is considered as a string that is replaced (on all project files, but only when building prod) with the current version on SVN (output of command `svnstatus` on root project folder) concatenated to current date.

+##### `replaceWithGitVersion` (optional)
+If present, the value of this properties is considered as a string that is replaced (on all project files, but only when building prod) with the current version on GIT (output of command `git rev-parse --short` on root project folder) concatenated to current date.

 Example `angus.config.js` file:
 ```
 module.exports = {